mist-devel/VIC20_MiST/README.md

  - 8k+ Extensions: $2000, $4000, $6000
  - 8k ROM/RAM: $a000

-### ROM update:
+### ROM file:
-The built-in ROMs can be overridden via placing a vic20.rom file to the root of the SD Card.
+A VIC20.ROM file is mandatory at the root of the SD Card.
 The file format is: 1541 (16k) + Kernal PAL (8k) + Kernal NTSC (8k) + Basic (8k) + Char (4k).

 ## Hotkeys: